One of the most vital factors to consider when choosing...

 The plush pile (especially wool) reduces the chance of injury, making it ideal for homes with small children.

 Luxury carpet brands offer endless possibilities for every room in your home.
 From luxury shag carpet to deep pile luxury carpet, you are sure to find a look you’ll love.
+Use this luxury carpet buying guide, along with this simple carpet choosing guide to make confident decisions that balance beauty, luxury carpet durability, and long-term value for every premium surface in your home.

-Eco-Friendly Carpet If you’re looking for eco-friendly carpet in Palatine, the...
+Eco-Friendly Carpet If you’re looking for eco-friendly carpet installation or...